dpuelz/MachineLearning_MSBA-WP/README.md

 The textbook we will use heavily is *Introduction to Statistical Learning*, and it available for free in pdf form at the following [link](https://trevorhastie.github.io/ISLR/ISLR%20Seventh%20Printing.pdf).
 This book will be referenced as *ISL* in the readings below.
 For a more advanced (optional) book, we will use *Elements of Statistical Learning*, which is available at this [link](https://hastie.su.domains/Papers/ESLII.pdf).
 This book will be referenced as *ESL* in the readings below.

+# Weekly assignments

+Each week there will be an assignment for you to work on individually and turned in as a report.
+Prepare your report on the problems below using RMarkdown so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
+You are welcome to discuss the problems with me or your classmates over canvas, but individual reports must be submitted.
+The idea is for y'all to work together on all the problems and to learn from each other.

+Please submit your final reports via Canvas under the "Assignments" tab as a knitted pdf document.
+No other document forms will be accepted.

 # Course structure

 ### Week 1: The Data Scientist Toolbox